ikatson/2023-11-gpu-bvh/README.md

-A learning project to create a compute shader in Rust that renders a BVH Broken (doesn't compile anymore)
+A learning project to create a compute shader in Rust that renders a BVH.

+Broken (doesn't compile anymore)

 Here's a screenshot since when it worked